Low-rank statistical finite elements for scalable model-data synthesis: Case studies

 and the same spatio-temporal domain $\mb{x} \in \Omega = [0, 50] \times [0, 50]$, $t \in [0, 10]$, is used.
 In this instance the initial conditions $(u_{0, \mathrm{true}}, v_{0, \mathrm{true}})$ are perturbed via setting

-where $(\zeta_1, \zeta_2) \sim \mathcal{N}(0, 1^2)$.
-The amplitude $\varkappa$ is set to $0.02$ in our case studies, and for the truth $(u_{0, \mathrm{true}}, v_{0, \mathrm{true}})$, these are set from running a pilot simulation for $100,000$ timesteps, where the pilot simulation has randomly generated initial conditions $u, v \sim \mathrm{Unif}(0, 0.15)$.
+where $\zeta_1, \zeta_2 \sim \mathcal{N}(0, 1^2)$, i.i.d.
+The amplitude $\varkappa$ is set to $0.02$ in our case studies, and for the true $(u_{0, \mathrm{true}}, v_{0, \mathrm{true}})$, these are set from running a pilot simulation for $100,000$ timesteps, where the pilot simulation has randomly generated initial conditions $u, v \sim \mathrm{Unif}(0, 0.15)$.
 The upper and lower bounds on the uniform distribution are determined from the attractor of the corresponding Oregonator ODE.
 Both the perturbed and true initial conditions are shown in Figure~\ref{fig:ic-icu}.
 This initial condition is included in the accompanying GitHub repository.

 As previous the spatial discretisation uses linear polynomial basis functions, on a refined mesh with $256 \times 256$ cells.
 Crank-Nicolson is used for the time discretisation, with a timestep $\Dt = 10^{-2}$, observing data $\mb{y}_n = \mb{H} \mb{w}_n + \bm{\eta}_n$ at every timestep up to time $t = 10$.
 As previous, $\bm{\eta}_n \sim \mathcal{N}(0, \sigma^2 \mb{I}_{n_y})$, with $\sigma = 10^{-2}$, and the $u$-component is observed at each timestep, at $512$ observation locations.
 The posterior $p(\mb{w}_n \given \mb{y}_{1:n}, \bm{\theta}, \sigma, \Lambda) = \mathcal{N}(\mb{m}_n, \mb{L}_n \mb{L}_n^\top)$ is computed using the LR-ExKF with $k = 128$ and $k' = 64$.
-The initial leading-order eigendecomposition of the $\GP$ covariance matrix $G_\theta$ is done using Lanczos iterations~\cite{saadIterativeMethodsSparse2003} as implemented in \texttt{Scipy}~\cite{virtanenSciPyFundamentalAlgorithms2020}, with the matrix-vector products done on the GPU, implemented with \texttt{KeOps}~\cite{charlierKernelOperationsGPU2021}.
+The initial leading-order eigendecomposition of the $\GP$ covariance matrix $\mb{G}_\theta$ is done using Lanczos iterations~\cite{saadIterativeMethodsSparse2003} as implemented in \texttt{Scipy}~\cite{virtanenSciPyFundamentalAlgorithms2020}, with the matrix-vector products done on the GPU, implemented with \texttt{KeOps}~\cite{charlierKernelOperationsGPU2021}.

 We compare three filters, each with the $\GP$ covariance kernel of Equation~\eqref{eq:gp-forcing}, which set $\rho \in \{10^{-2}, 10^{-3}, 2 \times 10^{-4} \}$, with $\ell = 10$ and $\sigma = 10^{-2}$ for each.
 In each filter more than $99\%$ of the variance is retained at each truncation step.
 For the remainder of this discussion these are referred to as the large-$\rho$ filter, the moderate-$\rho$ filter, and the small-$\rho$ filter, respectively.